-Underground banking or informal value transfer systems.
-Often associated with ethnic groups from the Middle East, Africa, or Asia, and commonly involves the transfer of values among countries outside of the formal banking system.
+Underground banking or Informal Value Transfer Systems (IVTS).
+Often associated with ethnic groups from the Middle East, Africa or Asia, and commonly involves the transfer of values among countries outside of the formal banking system.
 The remittance entity can be an ordinary shop selling goods that has an arrangement with a correspondent business in another country.
-There is usually no physical movement of currency and a lack of formality with regard to verification and recordkeeping.
-The money transfer takes place by coded information that is passed through chits, couriers, letters, or faxes, followed by telephone confirmations.
-Almost any document that carries an identifiable number can be used by the receiver to pick up the values in the other country.
-The systems are referred to by different names depending upon the country: Hawala (an Arabic word meaning “change” or “transform”), Hundi (a Hindi word meaning “collect”), Chiti banking (referring to the way the system operates), Chop Shop banking (China), and Poey Kuan (Thailand).
+There is usually no physical movement of currency and a lack of formality with regard to verification and record- keeping.
+The money transfer takes place by coded information that is passed through chits, couriers, letters, faxes, emails, text messages, or online chat systems, followed by some form of telecommunications confirmation.

 Anti-Money Laundering International Database (AMLID)